acampove/rx_run3/README.md

 To download all the files do not pass any number, default is `-1`.
 To download a random subset of files use `-r 1`.

-A real donwload would look like:
+A real download would look like:

 ```bash
 run3_download_ntuples -j flt_001 -m 40